Tinctures, elixirs, and more.

 Request our quarterly e-newsletter of classes, events and updates by emailing: email@example.com.

 Mandala Botanicals is located on ten scenic acres in Orange VT, facing Spruce Mountain and Groton State Forest, ten minutes from Plainfield and eight minutes from Barre.
 With reverence and gratitude for the opportunity to steward this parcel of earth, we are cultivating medicinal crops and in the early stages of creating an herbal learning center designed with permaculture, natural farming and social justice principles.
-Stay tuned for upcoming learning opportunities as we post them through the winter months.
-2014 Local Healers Program Open House and Medicine Swap.
-Details to be announced.
+2014 Local Healers Program Open House: Saturday March 1st, 1 3pm for tea time, seed swap and herbal barter blanket.
+At Mandala Botanicals in Orange VT.

 Local Healers 2014:

 A nine-month herbal training and certification program, Local Healers is crafted to keep herbalism and healthcare in the people's hands, where it belongs.
-The local plants, mycelium and wildlife are the Local Healers given tribute in the program's name.
+The local plants, mycelium and wildlife are the "local healers" given tribute in the program's name.
 This program is in Orange, Vermont, USA.
-Now open for enrollment, application deadline is February 1st.
-Class limited to nine participants.
+Now open for enrollment, application deadline is March 1st.
+Class limited to 12 participants.
 Email or call us to request an application.

-$1100 tuition includes class handouts and in-class medicine-making supplies, but not books. $1025 if paid in full before March 1st.
+Cost: $1100 tuition includes class handouts and in-class medicine-making supplies but not books. $1000 if paid in full by March 1st.

-VSAC non-degree grants available to income-eligible Vermonters, on a first come first served basis.
+VSAC non-degree grants available to income-eligible Vermonters, on a first come first served basis, inquire early.
 Apply by calling 1-800-882-4166.
 Community credits (ORE or REACH barter hours) also accepted as partial payment.

 Program topics include: